-We have demonstrated that the lack of isolation by distance, i.e., geographic distance failing to explain the genetic distance, in the transition ecological region of Ghana was well elucidated by considering the environmental variables.
+We have demonstrated that the lack of isolation-by-distance, i.e., geographic distance failing to explain the genetic distance, in the transition ecological region of Ghana was well elucidated by considering the environmental variables.
 Both the parasite and vector populations from communities across the river basins in the transition ecological region of Ghana were connected through specific ecological features.
 We transformed population genetic estimates of the vector and the parasites into a spatial map which gives us insight into transmission zones and source-sink dynamics of onchocerciasis transmission.
 Environmental variables such as elevation and soil moisture were significantly associated with the parasite gene flow; similarly, the soil moisture and precipitation were significantly associated with the vector gene flow.
 In addition, the pre-MDAi microfilarial prevalence analysis found that environmental variables such as slope, soil moisture and temperature seasonality were significantly associated with the microfilarial prevalence.
 The fusion maps of the resistance surfaces and the prevalence map indicated the central Pru region as the area with low resistance values for both the parasite and the vector populations and high microfilarial prevalence.
 Therefore, in areas like Pru, which are also characterised by low vector resistance, MDAi alone might not be successful in eliminating transmission and are recommended to be complemented with vector control.
 Finally, we have used a novel landscape genetics framework for the first time in the context of onchocerciasis to add a spatial dimension to the population genetic estimates and gain insights into onchocerciasis transmission in the transition ecological region of Ghana.
 This approach could be translatable to any other vector-borne disease and other endemic regions around the world.

 References